-Counseling Care will be provided by trained staff/lay members of the South Campus who have been equipped (Ephesians 4:12) to help in these situations in accordance with the Bethlehem Baptist Church Counseling vision.
+Trained staff/lay members of the South Campus are ready to walk with you and point you to Jesus in accordance with the Bethlehem Baptist Church Counseling documents.
 Read the “General Plan for Care at the South Campus.”

 See Bethlehem’s “Guiding Philosophy for Counseling.”